yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

-# Lab 02: Use Azure OpenAI SDKs in your app
+# Lab 02: Use Azure OpenAI SDKs in your App

 ### Estimated Duration: 40 minutes